Kalmyk Khanate: Period of self-rule, 1630–1724

 Upon arrival in the lower Volga region in 1630, the Oirats encamped on land that was once part of the Astrakhan Khanate, but was then claimed by the Tsarist government.
 The region was lightly populated, from south of Saratov to the Russian garrison at Astrakhan, and on both the east and the west banks of the Volga River.
 The Tsarist government was not ready to colonize the area and was in no position to prevent the Oirats from encamping in the region, but it had a direct political interest in ensuring that the Oirats would not become allied with their Turkic-speaking neighbors.

 The Oirats quickly consolidated their position by expelling the majority of the native inhabitants, the Nogai Horde.
 Large groups of Nogais fled southeast to the northern Caucasian plain and west to the Black Sea steppe, lands claimed by the Crimean Khanate, itself a vassal or ally of Ottoman Turks.
 Smaller groups of Nogais sought the protection of the Russian garrison at Astrakhan.
 The remaining nomadic tribes became vassals of the Oirats.

 At first, an uneasy relationship existed between the Russians and the Oirats.
 Mutual raiding by the Oirats of Russian settlements and by the Cossacks and the Bashkirs (Muslim vassals of the Russians) of Oirat encampments were commonplace.
-Numerous oaths and treaties were signed to ensure Oirat loyalty and military assistance.
+Numerous oaths and treaties were signed to ensure the Oirat's loyalty and military assistance.
 Although the Oirats became subjects of the Tsar, such allegiance by the Oirats was deemed to be nominal.

 In reality, the Oirats governed themselves pursuant to a document known as the Great Code of the Nomads (Iki Tsaadzhin Bichig).
 The Code was promulgated in 1640 by them, their brethren in Dzungaria and some of the Eastern Mongols who all gathered near the Tarbagatai Mountains in Dzungaria to resolve their differences and to unite under the banner of the Gelugpa sect.
 Although the goal of unification was not met, the summit leaders did ratify the Code, which regulated all aspects of nomadic life.

 In securing their position, the Oirats became a borderland power, often allying themselves with the Tsarist government against the neighboring Muslim population.
 During the era of Ayuka Khan, the Oirats rose to political and military prominence as the Tsarist government sought the increased use of Oirat cavalry in support of its military campaigns against the Muslim powers in the south, such as Persia, the Ottoman Empire, the Nogays and the Kuban Tatars and Crimean Khanate.
 Ayuka Khan also waged wars against the Kazakhs, subjugated the Mangyshlak Turkmens, and made multiple expeditions against the highlanders of the North Caucasus.
-These campaigns highlighted the strategic importance of the Kalmyk Khanate which functioned as a buffer zone, separating Russia and the Muslim world, as Russia fought wars in Europe.
+These campaigns highlighted the strategic importance of the Kalmyk Khanate which functioned as a buffer zone, between Russia and the Muslim world, as Russia fought wars in Europe.